n10v/nehm/README.md

   `nehm get post from nasa to ~/Downloads` or `nehm dl like from bogem to current`

-  (if you type *..to current*, nehm will get track to current working directory)
+  (if you type `to current`, nehm will get track to current working directory)

 * And of course you can get or download track from url